 Depending on if you used your passport or a NEXUS card to create your profile, what appears under your name might be slightly different I guess, but the steps are the same.

-You are then prompted to read another warning about COVID-19 testing (which you don’t need if you are fully vaccinated).
+You are then prompted to read another warning about COVID-19 testing (which you don’t need if you are vaccinated).
 Click “I understand.”

 You then have to declare if you have been in other countries than the United States in the past 14 days.
 Since it wasn’t my case, I clicked “No.”